Dynamics and entropy of $\mathcal{S}$-graph shifts: Proof of the entropy formula

-\cref{thm:sum_over_walks} is enough to calculate the entropy of some simple $\mathcal{S}$-graph shifts, in particular when each set $S_i$ is the same or $G$ has few edges, but the calculation rapidly becomes intractable in any more complicated situation.
+\cref{thm:sum_over_walks} is enough to calculate the entropy of some simple $\mathcal{S}$-graph shifts, in particular when each set $S_i$ is the same or $G$ is quite small, but the calculation rapidly becomes intractable in any more complicated situation.
 To tame the sum $\sum_{w \in W(G)} H_w(x)$, we'll need finer control over the vertices in a walk.

-\begin{definition} Let $G$ be a graph with vertices $v_1, \dots, v_p$, and let $A_G$ denote the adjacency matrix of $G$.
-Considering each of the vertices as indeterminates, we define $D_G = \diag(v_1,\dots,v_p)$.
+\begin{definition} Let $G$ be a graph with vertices $v_1, \dots, v_q$, and let $A_G$ denote the adjacency matrix of $G$.
+Considering each of the vertices as indeterminates, we define $D_G = \diag(v_1,\dots,v_q)$.
 The \textit{symbolic adjacency matrix} of $G$ is $B_G = D_GA_G$. \end{definition}

 We may omit the subscript if only one graph is under discussion.
 The symbolic adjacency matrix is the labelled adjacency matrix for the graph obtained from $G$ by labelling each edge with the vertex it is directed from. \begin{example} A graph and its symbolic adjacency matrix.